 Introducing the raw food diet to your dog isn’t always as easy as just giving him raw meaty bones to munch on.
 There are a lot of things to consider, especially if your dog is the sensitive/picky eater type.

 “Going Rawr!
 Dog Lover’s Compendium” is a great resource .
 If you have a dog or a puppy that you want to raise on a raw food diet, the expert tips and guidance will go a long way in helping you make the transition as easy and as pleasant as possible for both you and your pet!

-I’d love to hear from you so please leave a comment below and tell me how you are going with your raw food diet for dogs.
+I’d love to hear from you so please leave a comment below and tell me how you are going with your canine raw food diet.